DanWahlin/express-convention-routes/readme.md

     -index.controller.js
 ```

+This allows application routes to be created without having to write any code to define the individual routes.
 The previous folder structure would cause `express-convention-router` to create following routes:

 ```
 /customers